prisms-center/multiPhysics/README.md

 <!--<B>Installation:</B>
   Refer to the installation manual in docs/installation/ manual.pdf (under development) for detailed instructions on getting started with using the plasticity code.-->

-  you need to compile deal.ii with the petsc and p4est dependencies and without trilinos package.
-To do that, if you're using candi, you can turn trilinos off in candi.cfg by commenting that as #PACKAGES="${PACKAGES} once:trilinos".
-With deal.ii installed and $DEAL_II_DIR setup, the following steps can be followed to download and compile the framework:

   Clone the PRISMS-MultiPhysics GitHub repo
   ```
   $ git clone https://github.com/prisms-center/multiPhysics.git